cailleanC1C/C1C-Recruitment/docs/modules/Welcome.md

 - **Entry points** — watch Ticket Tool greetings (`"awake by reacting with"`) and 🎫 emoji reactions, then post a fresh panel with the persistent component ID `welcome.panel.open`.
 Startup registers the view with `timeout=None` so buttons never expire between restarts.
 - **Access gates** — enforce `view_channel` (thread membership) before launching onboarding.
 Interactions are deferred immediately to avoid "Interaction failed" toasts.
 - **Thread hygiene** — ensure welcome thread names keep their prefixes (`W####-user`, `Res-W####-user-TAG`, `Closed-W####-user-TAG`) so downstream reconciliation can parse ticket numbers.
 - **Wizard UX** — host the single-message onboarding wizard (buttons, dropdowns, resume/restart actions).
-All edits happen in place per the lifecycle policy in `docs/ops/Onboarding.md`.
+All edits happen in place per the lifecycle policy in [`docs/modules/Onboarding.md`](Onboarding.md).
-- **Embeds & panels** — format the summary embed per `docs/ops/Welcome_Summary_Spec.md`, ping recruiter roles (e.g., `<@&RecruitmentCoordinator>`), and show inline status (waiting, saved, error) so staff can see what state the recruit is in.
+- **Embeds & panels** — format the summary embed per the layout and hide rules documented in this file, ping recruiter roles (e.g., `<@&RecruitmentCoordinator>`), and show inline status (waiting, saved, error) so staff can see what state the recruit is in.
 - **Notifications** — mention recruiter/clan roles when submissions complete, highlight gate denials in logs, and post 🧭 placement logs when tickets close and clan math runs.
 - **Ticket metadata** — call onboarding sheet helpers to upsert rows in `WelcomeTickets`/`PromoTickets`, capture `clantag` selections, and rename threads when staff pick a placement.